 Compensation Determination.
 The Compensation Committee relies on its judgment in making compensation decisions in addition to reviewing relevant information and results.
 When setting total compensation for each of the Named Executives, the Compensation Committee reviews tally sheets which show the Named Executive's current compensation, including base pay, annual cash incentive objectives, long-term, equity-based compensation objectives, and deferred compensation retirement funding.
-The executive compensation procedures and the Compensation Committee assessment process take into account these tally sheets as well as the industry compensation data described above, individual performance and contributions, company performance, the results of the most recent say-on-pay vote and such other factors as the Compensation Committee determines are appropriate.
+The executive compensation procedures and the Compensation Committee assessment process take into account these tally sheets as well as the industry compensation data described above, individual performance and contributions, company performance, the results of the most recent say-on-pay vote, performance expected in the current and upcoming years, and such other factors as the Compensation Committee determines are appropriate.
 The Compensation Committee has the sole discretion to award compensation and make adjustments to awards based on its review of relevant information and other unusual or non-recurring items.

 However, the Company does not believe that it is appropriate to establish compensation levels solely by benchmarking.
 The Company does not target specific pay levels and uses the peer company market data for context.
-Instead, its directors rely upon their judgment in making compensation decisions, after reviewing the factors described above.
+The Company's directors rely upon their judgment in making compensation decisions, after reviewing the factors described above.
 While competitive market compensation paid by other companies is one of the many factors that the Company considers in assessing the reasonableness of compensation, the Company does not attempt to maintain a certain target percentile within a peer group or otherwise rely entirely on that data to determine executive officer compensation.
 Instead, the Company's compensation determination processes are designed to be flexible in an effort to respond to and adjust for the evolving business environment and individual circumstances.
+Nevertheless, the total direct compensation for all of SkyWest's Named Executives in this proxy, as reported in the Summary Compensation Table, was below the median of similar positions in the peer group.

-However, the review of peer data in July 2015 and then again in November 2016 showed that the total compensation levels for the Named Executives generally approximated the 25th percentile of the Company's peer group of companies.
+However, the review of peer data in November 2016 and then again in November 2017 showed that the total annual target compensation levels for the Named Executives generally approximated the 25th percentile of the Company's peer group of companies.